-- Data collected from external sources: These data will be collected from external resources during the project and will contain audiovisual and audio recordings, images, metadata, annotations, scanned and digital scores, ontologies, user activity tracking data such expertise tracking and questionnaire data from participants. - Existing data from TROMPA consortium and associated partners: This data consists of existing data from public domain archives, TROMPA partners (e.g. CDR, RCO) and associated partners (e.g. IMSLP) including audio recordings, video, music scores (scanned images), digital scores, etc. Further image data beyond that already available for early-music Optical Music Recognition (OMR) will be acquired where possible via IIIF but not retained in highest quality after processing; derived images (for alignment purposes) will be stored subject to permission (if this is not obtained, modern renderings from the derived encodings will be used instead). - Data to be generated in parallel to TROMPA: In parallel to TROMPA, several consortium members are involved in additional projects yielding data relevant to the TROMPA agenda.
-While this data is not formally TROMPA data, it will be acquired in close connection to TROMPA's agenda and interests, and made available such that the TROMPA consortium (and the research community at large) can benefit. - Data to be generated within TROMPA: This data will be generated during the project and will contain various data types such as numerical features extracted from audio signals, datasets of annotated audio content, metadata of audio content such as alignments and symbolic representations, cross modal music information, documents created during the project (deliverables, reports, etc) as well as the source code of the programs that will be created .
-We can summarize these data as: - Automatic generated data: This type of data is generated automatically (mostly in WP3) and can be music descriptors, such as numerical data (audio features, statistical models parameters), text descriptors (tags), synthesized audio, and alignments of music resources. - Crowd contributions: This type of data will be collected during the use case scenarios.
-They can vary from simple forms such as labeling of a whole music piece, up to more complex tasks such as transcription or music performance evaluation.
+- Data collected from external sources: These data is collected from external resources during the project and contains audiovisual and audio recordings, images, metadata, annotations, scanned and digital scores, ontologies, user activity tracking data such expertise tracking and questionnaire data from participants. - Existing data from TROMPA consortium and associated partners: This data consists of existing data from public domain archives, TROMPA partners (e.g. CDR, RCO) and associated partners (e.g. IMSLP) including audio recordings, video, music scores (scanned images), digital scores, etc.; derived images (for alignment purposes) will be stored subject to permission (if this is not obtained, modern renderings from the derived encodings will be used instead). - Data to be generated in parallel to TROMPA: In parallel to TROMPA, several consortium members are involved in additional projects yielding data relevant to the TROMPA agenda.
+While this data is not formally TROMPA data, it will be acquired in close connection to TROMPA's agenda and interests, and made available such that the TROMPA consortium (and the research community at large) can benefit. - Data to be generated within TROMPA: This data is being generated during the project and contain various data types such as numerical features extracted from audio signals, datasets of annotated audio content, metadata of audio content such as alignments and symbolic representations, cross modal music information, documents created during the project

+(deliverables, reports, etc) as well as the source code of the programs that will be created .
+We can summarize these data as:

-- Music performance data: Performance data (e.g. audiovisual recordings, sensor data streams) will be collected during performances by TROMPA users (instrument players or choir singers).
-This performance data will also be contributed to the public archives if the musicians grant their consent to their publication. - Documents, datasets and scientific publications: Technical reports, scientific publications, deliverables and datasets that will be released for scientific research.
+- Automatic generated data: This type of data is generated automatically (mostly in WP3) and can be music descriptors, such as numerical data (audio features, statistical model parameters), text descriptors (tags), synthesized audio, and alignments of music resources. - Crowd contributions: This type of data will be collected during the use case scenarios.
+They vary from simple tasks such as single labels describing whole music pieces (.e.g.
+Emotion annotations), up to more complex tasks such as conversion of scanned score images to MEI scores.. - Music performance data: Performance data (e.g. audio recordings in choir singers use case, MIDI performance data streams in instrument players use case) will be collected during performances by TROMPA users.
+This performance data will also be contributed to the public archives if the musicians grant their consent to their publication. - Documents, datasets and scientific publications: Technical reports, scientific publications, deliverables and datasets that are released for scientific research.